PROGRAMS

 Raising PanAfrican Consciousness and Building Transnational Alliances

-Curated community discussions to strengthen relations between Black immigrant and African Americans, addressing complex expressions of Black identity, culture, and race.
-The dialogues create space to decolonize minds and confront historic distortions, forge relations and build community alliances based on common history and connections.
+“Curated community discussions to strengthen relations between Black immigrants and African Americans by addressing complex expressions of Black identity, culture, and race.
+These dialogues create space to decolonize minds, confront historical distortions, and build community alliances rooted in shared history and connection.”

 The following resources provide a deeper understanding of the ADDs